mert-ozdemirr/crossbar_RAG/README.md

 Moreover, employing various prompt engineering strategies for both system and user prompts, as well as transitioning from JSON-based to natural-language chunk structures, may further influence performance.
 Nonetheless, these findings demonstrate that smaller models are insufficient for this use case, while the **Gemini 1.5** models offer a promising solution.

+**Important Note:** This information is current as of January 21, 2025.
+The documentation will be updated later as the project evolves.

 ## Technologies and Tools

 The implementation is primarily developed in **Python**, utilizing powerful libraries from **Ollama** and **Hugging Face**.
 These libraries have played a crucial role in facilitating efficient integration with modern AI models, streamlining both the development and testing processes. **ChromaDB** has been used as the vector store for embeddings thus far; however, alternative tools will be explored to determine the most effective solution for future use.